Health Insurance - An Industry In Transition

 $394.5M

 We plan to explore in depth a number of HI-specific measures which are key indicators and/or concepts for the business.
-One example is the so-called Medical Benefits Ratio (NYSEMKT:MBR) or Medical Loss Ratio (NYSE:MLR).
+One example is the so-called Medical Benefits Ratio (MBR) or Medical Loss Ratio (MLR).
 Under rules introduced in the ACA, there is mandatory reporting of MLRs and at least 80% of premium revenues must be spent on "healthcare claims and quality improvement".
 Another key issue for our discussion will be the widely varying margins associated with different services.
-Using the example of UnitedHealth the margins on OptumInsight are substantially higher than the margins for other segments and services.
+Using the example of UnitedHealth, the margins on OptumInsight are substantially higher than the margins for other segments and services.
 We would expect to see the HI companies vigorously pursuing paths to maximize the uptake of these higher margin services.

 Corporate Bond Financing and Alternative Opportunities

 A key aspect of HI operations is cost effective capital raising.
 This has become increasingly important as several companies needed to raise billions in fresh capital in order to pursue the proposed mega-mergers that were discussed above.
 We will explore the corporate bond stack of each company in our HI universe for several reasons: (1) examining the bonds as potential investment opportunities, and (2) looking at trends in bond prices and examining the terms and conditions of new issues.
-We view bond price trends as strong indicators of the Bond market's current "verdict" concerning the financial strength of individual HI companies.
+We view bond price trends as strong indicators of the bond market's current "verdict" concerning the financial strength of individual HI companies.

 Innovation and New Market Entrants - The Technology Imperative

-As we previously discussed in the articles Can Big Data Fix Healthcare and The Case of Mobile Healthcare and Chronic Disease, we expect that new technology such as Big Data and Artificial Intelligence (AI) will play a major role in optimizing current service offerings, enabling new offerings and enabling new "partnerships" between HI companies, patients and Healthcare Providers.
-A few relevant details are captured in the diagram below from Aetna.
+As we previously discussed in the articles Can Big Data Fix Healthcare and The Case of Mobile Healthcare and Chronic Disease, we expect that new technology such as Big Data and Artificial Intelligence (AI) will play a major role in optimizing current service offerings, enabling new offerings and enabling new "partnerships" between HI companies, patients and healthcare providers.
+A few relevant details are captured in the diagram below from Aetna:

 We will also examine the potential technological "double-edged sword" - i.e. technology could enable new competitors to enter and disrupt a highly fragmented industry.
 We will use OscarHealth and Castlight Health (NYSE:CSLT) as case studies of the possibilities and pitfalls awaiting new entrants.